Idraigyr/ProgrammingProjectDatabases/docs/USER_MANUAL.md

 # User manual
 ___

-This document is intended to provide a high-level overview of the project, with links to more detailed technical documentation.
+This document is intended to provide a high-level overview of the project, with some technical details.

 # Historical setting
 ___